Exclusive: Apple’s Craig Federighi on WWDC’s new privacy features

 But with iOS 15, iPadOS 15, and MacOS Monterey, if you use Apple’s Mail app, any email you open will now route through a relay that loads any tracking pixels there before sending the email onto you.
 Since tracking pixels are remotely loaded on Apple’s relay they aren’t associated with your IP address, thus preventing the sender from using them as a tool to spy on you.
 The advantage here is that the email you receive can still load all the rich remote imagery—which itself can be used used as tracking pixels—without giving away your privacy.
 You’ll get this protection no matter which email service you use via the Mail app, such as iCloud, Gmail, Yahoo Mail, or a work account.

 Apple is also beefing up Safari’s Intelligent Tracking Prevention for Macs and iOS devices.
-Now ITP will block a user’s IP address from being known.
+Now ITP will block a user’s IP address from being revealed for known trackers.
 It already blocked fingerprinting characteristics such as screen resolution, apps and extensions installed, and other details that websites can use to determine your identity.

 Apple’s non-Mac devices will get even more privacy transparency features this year, too. iOS, iPadOS, and WatchOS will gain App Privacy Report, which lets users easily see how often an app accesses services the user has granted use of such as the device’s microphone and camera, its photos or contacts, or other information such as Health data.
 The report, which can be found in the Privacy section in the Settings app, will also allow users to see what third-party domains an app is contacting.
 These third-party domains hint at where an app could be sending your data.
 If you don’t like what you see, you can take action by changing the offending app’s permissions in Settings.